Postrantor/navigation.ros.org/concepts/convert/output.md

 ### _Algorithm Execution on Graphs_

-Here, for illustrative purposes, we show the result of PA-BT when applied to a stan- []{#_bookmark232 .anchor}dard shortest path problem in a graph.
+Here, for illustrative purposes, we show the result of PA-BT when applied to a stan[]{#_bookmark232 .anchor}dard shortest path problem in a graph.

 _Example 7.3._ Consider an agent moving in different states modeled by the graph in Figure [7.6](#_bookmark233) where the initial state is _s_~0~ and the goal state is _s~g~_.
 Every arc represents an action that moves an agent from one state to another.
 The action that moves the agent from a state _s~i~_ to a state _s ~j~_ is denoted by _s~i~ → s ~j~_.
 The initial tree, depicted in Figure [7.7a,](#_bookmark234) is defined as a Condition node _s~g~_ which returns Success if and only if the robot is at the state _s~g~_ in the graph.
 The current state is _s_~0~ (the initial state).
 Hence the BT returns a status of _Failure_.
 Algorithm [5](#_bookmark214) invokes the BT expansion routine.
 The state _s~g~_ can be reached from the state _s_~5~, through the action _s_~5~ _→ s~g~_, or from the state _s_~3~, through the action _s_~3~ _→ s~g~_.
 The tree is expanded accordingly as depicted in Figure [7.7b.](#_bookmark234) Now executing this tree, it returns a status of _Failure_.
 Since the current state is neither _s~g~_ nor _s_~3~ nor _s_~5~.
 Now the tree is expanded in a BFS fashion, finding a subtree for condition _s_~5~ as in Figure [7.7c.](#_bookmark234) The process continues for two more iterations.
 Note that at iteration 4 (See Figure [7.8b)](#_bookmark237) Algorithm [5](#_bookmark214) did not expand the condition _s~g~_ as it was previously expanded (Algorithm [7](#_bookmark222) line [3)](#_bookmark223) this avoids infinite loops in the search.
 The same argument applies for conditions _s_~4~ and _s~g~_ in iteration 5 (See Figure [7.8c).](#_bookmark237) The BT at iteration 5 includes the action _s_~0~ _→ s_~1~ whose precondition is satisfied (the current state is _s_~0~).
 The action is then executed.
 Performing that action (and moving to _s_~1~), the condition _s_~1~ is satisfied.
 The BT executes the action _s_~1~ _→ s_~3~ and then _s_~3~ _→ s~g~_, making the agent reach the goal state.
 It is clear that the resulting execution is the same as a BFS on the graph would have rendered.
 Note however that PA-BT is designed for more complex problems